A Self-Help Guide to Managing

 It is difficult to concentrate sometimes, but you must give your brain a workout whenever you're able.
 There are a lot of brain training games out there, such as Lumosity, which is designed by neuroscientists.
 I always have a word search book to hand, and most newspapers have a daily selection of puzzles.
 Although I prefer flicking through magazines, I slowly work my way through books, as reading is one of the best ways to exercise your brain.
 You can even work your brain with Listening Books or a radio play; close your eyes and visualise the words, immersing yourself in the story.
 You could write to a friend or watch an educational programme – anything that needs concentration is good for your brain.

 I know it’s easier said than done, but keep some sort of normality in your life.
 The simple pleasure of pottering about can be especially fulfilling after a bad few days!
 Maintain some hobbies or interests, as most things can be adapted to suit your abilities; you’ll find inspiring articles by talented people in the Articles Index.
 I enjoy Photography and although my mobility limits me, I can still photograph my view, or watch documentaries about photographers I admire.
 If there are particular places that you like to visit, or you enjoy going to occasional shows, look into what facilities and concessions they offer people with disabilities.
 Pets are a real pleasure, and even though you might not be well enough to take care of a dog or cat, a small furry animal or even fish can brighten your day!
 It can be difficult to socialise, so value whatever time you have with your loved ones, and keep in touch with them through modern technology.
+You can meet fellow M.E. sufferers online or through local support groups, although the ME/CFS Pal Program provides an international penpal service.
 Many of us rely on the internet to stay connected with the world, although the glare from electronic devices can be troublesome; Just Get Flux is a useful program which makes the colour of your display screen adapt to the time of day.

 Around the Home